microsoft/Kusto-Query-Language/doc/geo-intersection-2polygons-function.md

 ---
 title: geo_intersection_2polygons() - Azure Data Explorer
-description: This article describes geo_intersection_2polygons() in Azure Data Explorer. ms.reviewer: mbrichko ms.topic: reference ms.date: 05/10/2022
+description: Learn how to use the geo_intersection_2polygons() function to calculate the intersection of two polygons or multipolygons. ms.reviewer: mbrichko ms.topic: reference ms.date: 12/14/2022
 ---
 # geo_intersection_2polygons()